-There are unilateral commitments and measures both on the part of the United Kingdom and of the EU member States that essentially aim to maintain the rights and benefits assured up to now to the citizens residing in the UK according to EU legislation or in the EU at the date of the withdrawal.
+There are unilateral commitments and measures both on the part of the United Kingdom and of the EU Member States that essentially aim to maintain the rights and benefits assured up to now to the citizens residing in the UK according to EU legislation or in the EU at the date of the withdrawal.

-On its part, Italy has adopted a totally open approach thanks to the legislative measures contained in the aforesaid Law Decree 22 of 25 March 2019, which maintain the existing legal framework recognising the need of British nationals residing in Italy at the date of withdrawal to apply for and obtain a long-term residency status in compliance with Directive 2003/109/EC and to continue to enjoy such rights as access to healthcare, employment, education, social benefits and family reunification.
+On its part, Italy has adopted a totally open approach thanks to the legislative measures contained in the aforesaid Law Decree 22 of March 25, 2019, which maintain the existing legal framework recognising the need for British nationals residing in Italy at the date of withdrawal to apply for and obtain a long-term residency status in compliance with Directive 2003/109/EC and to continue to enjoy such rights as access to healthcare, employment, education, social benefits and family reunification.